-In addition to shopping, visitors can catch the latest movie releases at AMC Theaters or enjoy a meal at one of the restaurants located in the center.
+In addition to shopping, visitors watch the latest movie releases at AMC Theaters or enjoy a meal at restaurants located in the center.
 Guests who present their same-day movie ticket receive special discounts from restaurants including Fuddruckers and Panera Bread.

 Westfield Shoppingtown UTC

 Another Westfield shopping mall in San Diego is the popular Westfield Shoppingtown UTC, also home to over 100 retailers.
-This open-air shopping center features comfortable seating, valet parking, concierge services and hosts events throughout the year.
+This open-air shopping center features comfortable seating, valet parking, concierge services and hosts events.

-Guests find anchor stores Sears and Macy’s paired with a mix of specialty shops and well known brands.
-The whole family can shop for apparel, gifts and toys, and find a mix of entertainment, including local San Diego musicians performing Wednesday through Sunday at noon.
+Search anchor stores Macy’s and Nordstrom blended with specialty shops and other well known brands.
+The family can shop for apparel, gifts and toys, and find a mix of entertainment, including local San Diego musicians performing Wednesday through Sunday.

 Stay close these shopping districts and relax in these San Diego vacation rentals.

-Need some after-hours ideas?
+Need other ideas after exploring the San Diego shopping scene?
 Check out San Diego’s nightlife scene.